 My process involves soaking paper with watermedia similar to the technique of stain painting introduced by Helen Frankenthaler.
 When the paper dries I am left with a surface rich in color, line and form.
 After carefully studying each composition I meticulously apply pastel to the surface to create the appearance of folds within the abstracted dress form.
 The folds, the dress and the woven elements work together with the pigment to form mysterious abstractions that record the marks of my creative passion.

 Of Swedish Bohemian decent, Jessica Pribula was

 born on a stormy summers eve in rural Northwest Minnesota.
+Jessica's passion for art began at a young age.
 As a child she grew up sculpting objects from natural clay deposits found on the farm and sketching ideas for dresses.
-As a young adult Jessica’s passion for art was cultivated throughout high school.
-Her studies continued at the University of North Dakota where she was introduced to the fiber arts and quickly became captivated with weaving and surface design.
+In high school she could always be found sculpting figures from clay.
+At the University of North Dakota she was introduced to the fiber arts and quickly became captivated with weaving and surface design.
 After receiving her Bachelor of Fine Arts in Fibers Jessica graduated with a Master of Fine Arts from Central Washington University.